 A lot of people think that their boiler breaking after 5-10 years is normal.
 It is, in a way.
 Understanding, removing and preventing central heating sludge could mean that a boiler lasts for years.
 And that’s because sludge build-up contributes to a whole host of heating and boiler problems that could have been easily avoided.

 If you are unsure about anything we cover here, please leave a comment at the bottom, and we’ll get back to you as soon as we can.
-Or if you need help quickly, contact us at Heating Force.

 In this article, we’ll cover: